pketh/pketh.github.io/_posts/2025-07-28-support-community.md

 </p>

 - Someone `emails` in a niche feature request that may not be used by anyone else.
-I would ask them to share their ideas in `chat` to see if others are interested.
+I would ask them to share their ideas and use-cases in `chat` to see if others are interested.
 - Multiple people `email` me about the same bug, and others have reported it in `chat`.
 I would make a `forum` topic for the issue, containing all the repro steps and other debug clues, then share the link with everyone so they can track it's status.
 - A non-critical bug is reported in `chat` that I don't have the bandwidth to investigate right now (maybe because I'm writing a blog post).
 So I'll ask them to post it in the `forum` so I can get back to it once I have time.
 - In `chat`, everyone's sharing their hopes and hot-takes on a newly proposed feature.
 It's getting spicy.
 I'd ask the OP to start a `forum` thread and continue the discussion there so that we don't lose anyone's ideas later when I'm ready to work on it.